Warsaw Uprising: Airdrops

-Between 13 and 30 September Soviet aircraft commenced their own re-supply missions, dropping arms, medicines and food supplies.
+Between 13 and 30 September, Soviet aircraft commenced their own re-supply missions, dropping arms, medicines and food supplies.
 Initially these supplies were dropped in canisters without parachutes which led to damage and loss of the contents.
 Also, a large number of canisters fell into German hands.
-The Soviet Air Forces flew 2,535 re-supply sorties with small bi-plane Polikarpov Po-2's, delivering a total of 156 50-mm mortars, 505 anti-tank rifles, 1,478 sub-machine guns, 520 rifles, 669 carbines, 41,780 hand grenades, 37,216 mortar shells, over 3 million cartridges, 131.2 tons of food and 515 kg of medicine.
+The Soviet Air Forces flew 2,535 re-supply sorties with small bi-plane Polikarpov Po-2s, delivering a total of 156 50-mm mortars, 505 anti-tank rifles, 1,478 sub-machine guns, 520 rifles, 669 carbines, 41,780 hand grenades, 37,216 mortar shells, over 3 million cartridges, 131.2 tons of food, and 515 kg of medicine.

 Although German air defence over the Warsaw area itself was almost non-existent, about 12% of the 296 planes taking part in the operations were lost because they had to fly 1600 km out and the same distance back over heavily defended enemy territory (112 out of 637 Polish and 133 out of 735 British and South African airmen were shot down).
 Most of the drops were made during the night, at no more than 30–90 m altitude, and poor accuracy left many parachuted packages stranded behind German-controlled territory (only about 50 tons of supplies, less than 50% delivered, was recovered by the resistance).

 The level of losses during the operation was very high, especially for the conditions of mid-1944.
 In the first flight on 4–5 August, 5 out of 7 aircraft were lost.
 In subsequent flights, the level of losses decreased, but remained very high.
 For example, on 13–14 August, 3 planes out of 28 were shot down, and 4 planes were forced to make forced landings in territories occupied by the USSR due to damage.